danxgh10/DiscordStakeBot/README.md

 # DiscordStakeBot

-A Discord bot that with a command that lets users stake each other.
+A Discord bot with a command that lets users stake each other.
 Features graphical staking using dynamically generated images.

 ![Image of Graphical Staking Message](https://i.imgur.com/GVNbukq.png)